manang/internet-drafts/draft-irtf-icnrg-mapme.md

 to the producer even before an update process is completed.

-It is worth observing that updates and notifications serve the same purpose of informing the network of a producer movement. \changes{The IU process restores connectivity and as such has higher latency/signaling cost than the IN process, due to message propagation.
+It is worth observing that updates and notifications serve the same purpose of informing the network of a producer movement.
+The IU process restores connectivity and as such has higher latency/signaling cost than the IN process, due to message propagation.
 The IN process provides information to track producer movements before update completion when coupled with a scoped discovery.
 The combination of both IU and IN allows to control the trade-off between protocol reactivity and stability of forwarding re-convergence.

-## Discovery
+## Scoped discovery

 The extension of MAP-Me with notifications relies on a local discovery phase: when a consumer Interest reaches a PoA with no valid output face in the